MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 === High level code
 <high-level-code>
-To ensure the code stays flexible, the main algorithm of BlockTensorDecomposition.jl, `factorize`, is defined at a very high level.
+To ensure the code stays flexible, the main algorithm of BlockTensorFactorization.jl, `factorize`, is defined at a very high level.

 ```julia
 factorize(Y; kwargs...) =